gregswindle/maven-code-quality-pom/README.md

 ## Configuration

- _If `spring-constructor-demo` requires configuration before developers can use it, explain it in this section.
+ _If `spring-qa-dependencies` requires configuration before developers can use it, explain it in this section.
 For example:_

 1. Contact support to create a partner OAuth2 application.
 2. Configure OAuth and Redirect URI